Air Source Heat Pump Problems: Common Issues and Fixes

 Problem 5: No Hot Water or Slow Hot Water Recovery

 Heat pumps heat water more slowly than gas boilers.
 A gas combi boiler delivers hot water on demand.
-A heat pump heats a cylinder of water over a period of time — typically 1-3 hours to fully reheat from cold.
+A heat pump heats a cylinder of water over 1-3 hours.

-If you use a lot of hot water in quick succession (everyone showering in the morning, then running a bath), the cylinder may run out and take an hour or two to recover.
-This is normal behaviour, not a fault.
+Normal: If you use a lot of hot water in quick succession, the cylinder may run out and take an hour or two to recover.

-Fix: Consider a larger hot water cylinder (250L instead of 200L) if your household regularly runs out.
-Also, schedule the heat pump to prioritise hot water reheating during off-peak electricity times if you are on a time-of-use tariff.
+Fix: Consider a larger hot water cylinder (250L instead of 200L).
+Schedule reheating during off-peak electricity times if you are on a time-of-use tariff.

 Problem 6: The Heat Pump Keeps Turning On and Off (Short Cycling)

-Short cycling — where the heat pump starts, runs for a few minutes, stops, and then starts again — is a sign that something is wrong with the system design or settings.
+Short cycling — where the heat pump starts, runs for a few minutes, stops, and restarts — is a sign that something is wrong.

 Fix: This is usually an installation or design issue.
-A buffer tank may need to be added, the controls adjusted, or — in the worst case — the heat pump downsized.
-Discuss with your installer.
+A buffer tank may need to be added or controls adjusted.

 Problem 7: Error Codes and Fault Lights